-The purpose of this Rule is to define the terms "substantially equivalent experience" and "substantially equivalent credential" for licensure by endorsement for applicants with an active license in another state, an active license through the federal government, or who hold a military occupational specialty, as defined in section 24-4-201, C.R.S., and set forth in section 12-20-202(3), C.R.S.
+The purpose of this Rule is to define substantially equivalent experience and credentials requirements for licensure by endorsement for applicants with an active license in another state set forth in section 12-20-202(3), C.R.S.

-- A. An applicant for licensure by endorsement who meets the criteria set forth in sections 12-205-208(1)(a), (b), and (c), C.R.S., shall be deemed to hold "substantially equivalent experience or credentials" as defined in section 12-20-202(3)(b)(I)(A), C.R.S. - B. An applicant for licensure by endorsement who has been certified as an athletic trainer by the BOC or its predecessor shall be deemed to hold "substantially equivalent experience or credentials" as defined in section 12-20-202(3)(b)(I)(A), C.R.S.
+- A. An applicant for licensure by endorsement who meets the criteria set forth in section 12-205-208(1)(a), (b) and (c), C.R.S., shall be deemed to hold "substantially equivalent experience and credentials" as defined in section 12-20-202(3), C.R.S. - B. An applicant for licensure by endorsement who has been certified as an athletic trainer by the BOC or its predecessor shall be deemed to hold "substantially equivalent experience and credentials" as defined in section 12-20-202(3), C.R.S.